Murders of Dean and Tina Clouse: Death and discovery

 Dean and Tina fell out of contact with their families around late October 1980, only a few months after their relocation to Texas.
-It is now believed their murders occurred between October 1980 and several weeks before their decaying bodies were found on January 12, 1981.
+It is believed that their murders occurred between October 1980 and several weeks before their decaying bodies were found on January 12, 1981.
 The Clouses were last seen alive in Lewisville, Texas.
 It is still unknown how they came to be where they were found, in undeveloped and swampy woodlands north of Houston, 250 miles from their last confirmed address.
-After several months had passed without contact from them, in 1981 Dean’s mother, Donna Casasanta, reported the couple as missing.
+After several months had passed without contact from them, in 1981 Dean's mother, Donna Casasanta, reported the couple as missing.
 However, there was little effort put into the investigation by the police who strongly believed that the young family had deliberately cut off contact, citing the mysterious return of their car to Florida by members of an unidentified nomadic religious group.
 Their families made grassroots efforts to locate the missing pair, but none led to concrete developments.
-One such effort taken by the Linn family was to report the Clouses as missing to the Salvation Army, who sometimes keep track of disappearances, but nothing on the Clouses from the Salvation Army’s database entered federal databases of missing people.
+One such effort taken by the Linn family was to report the Clouses as missing to the Salvation Army, who sometimes keep track of disappearances, but nothing on the Clouses from the Salvation Army's database entered federal databases of missing people.

 Bodies discovered

 The then-unidentified bodies of the Clouses were found on January 12, 1981, in northern Harris County, Texas, in a boggy, wooded area just north of the Houston city limits.
-A civilian’s dog let to wander into the woods returned to its owner with a decomposing human arm.
-Search parties prompted by the dog’s discovery subsequently found two heavily decomposed bodies near Wallisville Road.
+A civilian's dog let to wander into the woods returned to its owner with a decomposing human arm.
+Search parties prompted by the dog's discovery subsequently found two heavily decomposed bodies near Wallisville Road.
 The bodies were found within a few feet of each other, and assumed to have been killed at approximately the same time, leading investigators to believe the two bodies were a double homicide.
 Both had been dead for anywhere between a week to two months, heavily decayed, with the male body already having been partially skeletonized.
 However, their faces were still recognizable enough for a reconstruction to be drawn of each.
 Despite significant decomposition, it was determined that both were victims of homicide.
 The female had been strangled, and the male had been bound and gagged before being beaten to death.
 It is believed that the female victim had been attacked first, and the male victim attacked for attempting to defend her.
 It was unclear if they had been killed where they were found, or if they had been taken there afterwards.
 Also recovered at the scene was a bloodied towel and a pair of gym shorts.